Pilea: Horticulture

 Some pileas are grown for their ornamental foliage which is shaped like lily-pads.

-The ASPCA includes many peperomia species in the list of plants that are non-toxic to pets.
+The ASPCA includes many pilea species in the list of plants that are non-toxic to pets.

 Systematics

 The genus has attracted little monographic attention since Weddell (1869), and the majority of taxonomic contributions have come from floristic treatments.
 To date, 787 species names have been published (International Plant Names Index, 2003) and estimates for the species number range from 250 to 1000.
 Based on previous floristic treatments, about 30% of the species from regions not yet covered by contemporary floristic treatments may be undescribed.

 The genus name Pilea is Latin for "felt cap", a reference to the calyx covering the achene.